Skip to Content

 The wheelbase is 53.5-54.3”, which is a fairly important dimension if you care about handling.
 Why?
 Because wheelbase, which is the distance between the front and rear wheels, affects how a dirt bike turns.

 In comparison, the KLX300R has a 56.7” long wheelbase, and the KX450 has a 58.5” wheelbase.
-This means that the KLX230 is several inches shorter in length, making it have a much smaller turning radius - the distance it takes to turn around.
+This means that the KLX230 is several inches shorter in length, giving it a much smaller turning radius - the distance it takes to turn around.

 Weight Comparison

-A lot of people pay too much attention to dirt bike weights these days.
+A lot of people pay too much attention to weight numbers these days.
 I wouldn't say I like a heavy dirt bike, but 5-10 lbs is not going to make much difference, especially if you’re a beginner.

 For example, the KLX230R weighs about 254 lbs with all the fluids to ride, then they see the KX250X has a 230 lb weight - “Wow, 20 lbs lighter, I should go with that!”